-Ireland: Online Sho by Age Ireland: Onli Ireland: Online Shopping by Location
+UK: Online Shopping practice by Ag е UK: Online Shopping by Location

 Age Yes No Location Yes No

-20 years or less 87.6% 12.4% Urban 96.2% 3.8%
+20 years or less 95.8% 4.2% Urban 97.7% 2.3%

-21 - 30 years 95.1% 4.9% Suburban 94.5% 5.5%
+21 - 30 years 97.8% 2.2% Suburban 98.1% 1.9%

-30 years 94.5% 5.5% Rural 85.1% 14.9%
+30 years 98.5% 1.5% Rural 95.6% 4.4%

-Of the 14 countries analysed in the CONSENT study, seven countries had over 90% of respondents stating that they shopped online (amongst them Ireland with 91.7%) and a total sample average of 87.4%.
+Of the 14 countries analysed in the CONSENT study - with the UK at the top end (96%)12 - seven countries had over 90% of respondents stating that they shopped online and a total sample average of 87.4%.
 Five of the remaining seven countries which scored lower than 90% are those traditionally regarded as belonging to the former eastern bloc, the remaining two, Italy and Spain may be seen as representative of a southern European flank.
 Thus, there can be observed a certain East/South-West/North divide; however, e.g. the figures for Malta do not "fit" into such classification.

-Online shopping activity of the Irish respondents appears to be substantially linked to both age and location.
-There seems to be a slight increase in shopping online with increasing age, and a decrease in shopping online as one moves from urban, to suburban, to rural areas.
+Online shopping activity of the UK respondents appears to be not substantially linked to location.
+Regarding age, though, there seems to be a slight increase in positive affirmations to shopping online with increasing age.

-Regarding online shopping frequency, Irish respondents are also above average in comparison to other European respondents, with 57.9% shopping between 1-10 times a year (compared to the total sample average of 63.1%) but 24.4% shopping between 11-20 times a years (total sample 20.5%) and 17.6% more than 20 times a year (total sample 16.4%).
+Regarding online shopping frequency, UK respondents are also above the average in comparison to other European respondents, with 43.6% shopping between 1-10 times a year (compared to the total sample average of 63.1%) but 27.6% shopping between 11-20 times a years (total sample 20.5%) and 28.8% more than 20 times a year (total sample 16.4%).

-Results also indicate that there is a clearly above-average preference in Ireland to pay (via Debit/Credit card or Electronic Money) at the time of ordering, similarly to the UK and France, and in contrast to respondents from Germany, Austria and particularly East European countries who show a stronger preference for payment to be made at or after the time of delivery.
+Results also indicate that there is a clearly above-average preference in the UK to pay (via Debit/Credit card or Electronic Money) at the time of ordering, similarly to Ireland and France, and in contrast to respondents from Germany, Austria and particularly East European countries who show a stronger preference for payment to be made at or after the time of delivery.
 These differences may point at potential trust issues with online shopping providers in these countries, but it may also be a reflection of the availability of the option of payment at or after delivery.